-Sedimentary rocks: These are a type of rocks formed by the accumulation or deposition of organic particles or minerals and their consolidation at the earth’s surface.
+Sedimentary rocks are a type of rock formed by the accumulation or deposition of organic particles or minerals and their consolidation at the earth’s surface.
 The whole process of formation of these rocks is called sedimentation.

 The sedimentary rocks may be of the following types:

 - Aeolian rocks

 - Glacial rocks.

 Argillaceous (Aqueous Rocks): These are a group of rocks formed by detritus. these are detrital rocks made by mudstones, siltstones, etc.

 - Marine: These rocks are formed due to the deposition and consolidation of sediments in the marine (ocean) and seas in the littoral zones.

 - Lacustrine: These are Agrilaceous sedimentary rocks, that are formed at the bottom of ancient lakes (i.e. their formation takes place in the lake environment).
 Lacustrine deposits can be formed in every variety of basins found in nature.
 These deposits are formed by the accumulation of highly laminated beds of silts, clays, and occasionally carbonates.